-G. L. Carrier Lodge No. 948, F. & A. M. was formed with with the form of the control of the control of members from the E. W. Turner Lodge of Earlington, Kentucky, Orphans' Friend Lodge of White Plains, Kentucky and N. H. Shaw Lodge of Nortonville, Kentucky.
+G. L. Carrier Lodge No. 948, F. & A. M. was formed with members from the E. W. Turner Lodge of Earlington, Kentucky, Orphans' Friend Lodge of White Plains, Kentucky and N. H. Shaw Lodge of Nortonville, Kentucky.
 The lodge operated under dispensation for a year then a regular charter was issued.
-The Lodge was named in memory of George L. Carrier, a prominent citizen and business C. Days, "Personer I to towner Colman and one of the first Masons in Mortons Gap.
-The lodge was set And J. C. C. Control of T. C. Tidan C. to work on October 13, 1954 by Brother Earle W. Adams, acting as proxy for the Grand Master of the Grand Lodge of Kentucky, F. & A. M. At present we have 40 members.
-The first Master was David W. Rash, ensurant on Petrolium 17, 1961.
-Jr. The present Master is Edgar Poe Cavis.
+The Lodge was named in memory of George L. Carrier, a prominent citizen and business man and one of the first Masons in Mortons Gap.
+The lodge was set to work on October 13, 1954 by Brother Earle W. Adams, acting as proxy for the Grand Master of the Grand Lodge of Kentucky, F. & A. M. At present we have 40 members.
+The first Master was David W. Rash, Jr. The present Master is Edgar Poe Cavis.
 The lodge is located in Mortons Gap, Kentucky.
 Regular meeting nights are the first and third Tuesday of each month.
-This lodge was formed here with the assistance of the neighboring lodges of this area for which we are it was a second to the second of the second of the grateful.
+This lodge was formed here with the assistance of the neighboring lodges of this area for which we are grateful.
 The officers for each year for the first year are as follows: